SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 [task-description]
 # Description

-You have to create a sorted catalogue of store products.
+You have to create a sorted catalogue of some products.

 You will be given the products’ names and prices.

 You need to order them **alphabetically**.

 ## Input
-The **input** comes as array of strings.
+The **input** comes as an array of strings.

 Each element holds information about a product in the following format: